Fort Caswell Historic District: History

-The U.S. Army built a full military reservation on the site in the 1890s complete with coastal artillery batteries, and most of the buildings currently extant as well as the sea wall were constructed during this period.
-During World War I, the fort along with the discontiguous Fort Caswell Rifle Range served as a army training facility.
-In 2020, a pictorial story of the rifle range along with extensive biographic sketches of all WW I Brunswick County veterans became available.
-Abandoned after World War I, from 1937-1941 the fort was unsuccessfully converted into a resort, with the gun emplacements used as swimming pools (two artesian wells produced hot mineral water to fill the pools).
+The U.S. Army built a full military reservation on the site in the 1890s complete with coastal artillery Most of the buildings currently extant, as well as the sea wall, were constructed during this period.
+During World War I, the fort, along with the discontiguous Fort Caswell Rifle Range served as an army training facility.
+In 2020, a pictorial story of the rifle range, along with extensive biographic sketches of WW I Brunswick County veterans became available.
+Abandoned after World War I, from 1937 to 1941, the fort was unsuccessfully converted into a resort with the gun emplacements used as swimming pools.
+Two artesian wells produced hot mineral water to fill the pools.
 In 1941, the Navy purchased the fort for use as a patrol/anti-submarine base during World War II.
 The Baptist State Convention of North Carolina bought the property in 1949 as surplus for $86,000.